SmithWillSuffice/ohanga-pai/content/blog/23_toonastytwit.md

 You (anti-moralist) say, "Whose justice?"
 I say, "F off."
 We get the justice we are prepared to fight for --- it's never been any other way.

 The most effective way to fight for more justice is through the power of the spiritual and moral compass.
 People can be shamed into being more kind faster than at the point of a gun.
-Pointy weapons work far too locally.
+And afterwards there is no bitter taste in such shame, in fact there is an enlightenment of the soul.
+Pointy weapons work far too locally, and when pointed in another direction cease having an effect, maybe even having the opposite effect.

 ## Expertisisms